-In the equations presented in this paper, bolded symbols represent vectors, while underlining refers to matrices.
+In the equations presented in this paper, bolded symbols represent vectors, while double underlining refers to matrices.

-The in-plane, linearized equations of spacecraft relative motion, or HCW equations, described in References [26, 27], with along-track control only, are given by (1).
-The assumptions to derive these equations are: two-body force, circular reference orbit, and close proximity:
+The in-plane, linearized equations of spacecraft relative motion, or HCW equations, described in References 18 and 23, with along-track control only, are given by Equation (1).
+The assumptions to derive these equations are: two-body force, circular reference orbit, and close proximity.